Reports: Alaska’s Murkowski has big cash lead over GOP rival

 Murkowski, who has a reputation as a moderate, has at times butted heads with party leaders over her position on issues such as abortion and in her criticism of Trump.

-Tshibaka reported raising more than $210,000 in the initial days of her candidacy, in the first quarter.
+Tshibaka reported raising about $215,000 in the initial days of her candidacy, in the first quarter.

 During the second quarter, Tshibaka reported more than $480,000 in disbursements, with expenses such as fundraising and consulting costs, video production and other fees, according to her filing.